Punch Dickins: Honours and legacy

 Following his death, his ashes were scattered by his son John from an aircraft along the MacKenzie River.
 The aircraft was flown by another legendary bush pilot, Max Ward.

 A neighbourhood and school in Fort McMurray, Alberta are named Dickinsfield in honour of Punch Dickins.
 There is also a neighbourhood and school in Edmonton, Alberta named in honour of Punch Dickins.

 The Punch Dickins archive is located at the Bruce Peel Special Collections Library at the University of Alberta.

+Dickins Street at the Yellowknife airport is named after him.

 A commemorative plaque honouring Punch Dickins now resides at Snye Point Park in Fort McMurray.

 In 2019, Punch Dickins was featured on a Canada Post stamp as part of the "Canadians in Flight" series.